Last updated: 21st January 2021

 Going to work (if you can’t work from home)

-- No work should be carried out if you or someone in your own household has coronavirus symptoms.
+- Don’t carry out any work if you or someone in your own household has coronavirus symptoms.

-- No work should be carried out in any household which is isolating or where an individual is being shielded, unless your work is to remedy a direct risk to the safety of the household.
+- Don’t carry out any work in a household that’s isolating or where an individual is shielding, unless your work is to remedy a direct risk to the safety of the household.
 If your work is to remedy a direct risk, you can read about the additional steps you must take to ensure your safety and your customer’s safety on Gov.uk.

 - Carry out a risk assessment to make sure you’re doing everything you can to eliminate the risk of COVID-19.

-- If you’re a self-employed tradesperson or you have fewer than 5 people working for you, you won’t have to produce any paperwork, but you should share the results with your customers.
+- If you’re a self-employed tradesperson or you have fewer than 5 people working for you, you won’t have to produce any paperwork.
+You should stillshare the results with your customers.

-- If you’re a larger business with 5 or more people, you’ll need to consult with the health and safety representative selected by a recognised trade union or, if there isn’t one, a representative chosen by your employees.
-Once the risk assessment has been done, you should display the government’s certificate on your website and also share it with customers and your employees.
+- If you’re a larger business with 5 or more people, you’ll need to consult with the health and safety representative selected by a recognised trade union.
+If there isn’t one, then liaise with a representative chosen by your employees.
+Once the risk assessment has been done, you should display the government’s certificate on your website.
+You should also share it with customers and your employees.
 You can find the template on page 7 of the government’s PDF.

 How to prepare for a job